moodymudskipper/unglue/README.md

 #> 5 Green Land      largest     island    the world
 ```

-However it is often moreconvenient to use `unglue_unnest()` which is very similar but more compact and dependence free :
+However it is often moreconvenient to use `unglue_unnest()` which is very similar but more compact and doesn't require any additional package :

 ``` r
 unglue_unnest(facts_df, facts, patterns)